open-telemetry/community/community-membership.md

   - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-  - Sponsors must be approvers or maintainers in at least 1 CODEOWNERS file either in any repo in the OpenTelemetry org.
+  - Sponsors must be approvers or maintainers in at least 1 CODEOWNERS file in any repo in the OpenTelemetry org.
   - Sponsors must be from multiple member companies to demonstrate integration across community.
 - [Open an